pyqg/pyqg_gallery/README.md

 ```
 and submit a [pull request](https://help.github.com/articles/using-pull-requests/).

-If the example is based on paper or section of a book, please provide detailed reference
+If the example is based on a paper or section of a book, please provide detailed reference
 or link within the notebook.